 As some of you may know from reading previous blogs, my youngest son Harry has been supported by Dimensions since he was 18 – seven years ago.
 Harry was in a residential care setting, initially with three other young men with similar needs.

-All four of them are non verbal and can exhibit challenging behaviour.
+All four of them do not communicate verbally and can exhibit behaviour that challenges services.
 Of the four, Harry is the most social and whilst he does not speak, he is quite vocal and uses signs to communicate.
 Indeed, Harry takes every opportunity he can to engage with others, including random strangers, telling them about the latest activity he has done such as swimming, going to the farm, cookery classes or going to the disco.

 This year, Dimensions and Harry’s family together decided that there was an opportunity for Harry to move from a care home to a supported living environment.
 We felt such a move would better suit Harry’s outgoing personality and alleviate one or two interpersonal issues that had crept in between the four housemates.

 Supported Living, I discovered, is an arrangement which means that Harry, with me as his Court appointed Deputy, would be responsible for his own finances, budgets and securing and paying for the various services he needs.